Consumer choice, free market biggest obstacles to Biden’s ambitious plan to phase out gas cars

 The EPA and Transportation Department are proposing more stringent emissions standards, exceeding the strident goals established during the Obama era.

-Under the new standards, light-duty vehicles will be required to reduce emissions by 10% by model year 2023, which would include cars sold next year.
+Under the new standards, light-duty vehicles would be required to reduce emissions by 10% by model year 2023, which would include cars sold next year.
 By model year 2026, the standards would be even more stringent, but the agencies have yet to announce their target.

-The agencies also aim to increase fuel efficiency to 54.5 miles per gallon by model year 2025, a 5% increase from the Trump era.
+The agencies also aim to increase fuel efficiency to 54.5 miles per gallon by model year 2026.

-Mr. Trump had said the move, which Republicans hailed at the time as his largest deregulatory action, would save automakers more than $100 billion in compliance costs.
+Mr. Trump had said the move to roll back President Obama’s fuel efficiency standards, which Republicans hailed at the time as his largest deregulatory action, would save automakers more than $100 billion in compliance costs.

 The Biden administration expects its actions to conserve about 200 billion gallons of gasoline and prevent roughly 2 billion metric tons of carbon pollution.